hoetmaaiers/aoe_technology_radar/README.md

 ```

 Changes to the css file will not be reflected in the development server.
 You need to
-run `npm run serve` or `npm run build` to see the changes.
+run `yarn serve` or `yarn build` to see the changes.

 ## Development

 If you want to change core functionality of the radar, you can clone this repository and put your
 radar's markdown-files, config.json and about.md in the `data` folder.
-Run `npm run build:data` to
+Run `yarn build:data` to
-parse the markdown files and create a `data.json` and then run `npm run dev` to start the
+parse the markdown files and create a `data.json` and then run `yarn dev` to start the
 development server, which will be available at `http://localhost:3000/techradar` or the path
 you specified via `basePath`.